senotrusov/file-digests/README.md

 # Do not ask for confirmations (remove absent files from the database)
 file-digests-auto

+# Show the list of duplicate files, based on the information out of the database
+# Please build the database first by running "file-digests"
+file-digests-show-duplicates

 # Optional flags and arguments:
 #   AUTO - Do not ask for confirmations, same as executing "file-digests-auto"